0x3EF8/Simple-Grade-Calculator-Using-jQuery/README.md

  });
 });
 ```

-There you have it we successfully created a Simple Grade Calculator using jQuery.
-I hope that this simple tutorial helps you to what you are looking for.
-For more updates and tutorials just kindly visit this site.
+For more updates and tutorials just kindly visit my Github Account @IamLev1

-Enjoy Coding!

-Note: Due to the size or complexity of this submission, the author has submitted it as a .zip file to shorten your download time.
-After downloading it, you will need a program like Winzip to decompress it.

-Virus note: All files are scanned once-a-day by SourceCodester.com for viruses, but new viruses come out every day, so no prevention program can catch 100% of them.

 FOR YOUR OWN SAFETY, PLEASE:

 1. Re-scan downloaded files using your personal virus checker before using it.
 2. NEVER, EVER run compiled files (.exe's, .ocx's, .dll's etc.)--only run source code.

+# Enjoy Coding!